dotcs/worklog/README.md

 ### Create a release

+**Attention**: This should not be needed.
+Releases are auto-generated from the *GitHub CI.
+See the [configuration file](./.github/workflows/package.yaml).

-To create a release, update the version number in setup.py first.
+To create a release use [git flow](), update the version number in setup.py first.
 Then execute the following commands:

 ```bash